Experts: Anonymous vote on white supremacist church violated Minnesota’s open meeting law

 Ehling said the law provides for a civil fine of up to $300 on members of a government body who violate the open meeting law.
 If an individual or a body violates the law three separate times, a petition could be brought to remove them from office.

-Kim Diederich, the Murdock city clerk, published the minutes of the meeting on Thursday.
-They show that council members Jim Diederich, Pat Thorson and Kelly Demuth voted to grant the church permit.
+Kim Diederich, the Murdock city clerk, published the minutes of the meeting on Thursday that show council members Jim Diederich, Pat Thorson and Kelly Demuth voted to grant the church permit.
 Steph Hoff voted against it.

 Kim Diederich denied that the council violated the law by withholding the individual votes.

 "We were told that we could do that at the end of the meeting by typing up the minutes and distributing them, which we did," she said.
-Don Wilcox, the Murdock city attorney, did not return three calls seeking comment.
+But the minutes weren't published until the next day.

 John Reinan • 612-673-7402